All tournaments at The Lodge Card Club operate under the official Tournament Directors Association rules, which are listed below in full.

 36: Substantial Action (SA)

 Substantial Action is either A) any 2 actions in turn, at least one of which puts chips in the pot (i.e. any 2 actions except 2 checks or 2 folds) or B) any combination of 3 actions in turn (check, bet, raise, call, fold).
 Posted blinds do not count towards SA.
-See Rules 35-D & 53-B.
+See Rules 35-D and 53-B.

 37: Button with Too Few Cards